Argonne-National-Laboratory/ISOmodel/openstudio_integration.md

 ## Conditional compilation

 Conditional compilation for standalone and OpenStudio specific code is controlled by the `ISOMODEL_STANDALONE` preprocessor definition which is set in the standalone CMakeLists.txt with this command: `add_definitions(-DISOMODEL_STANDALONE)`.

-Here some examples of wrapping standalone and OpenStudio specific code:
+Here are some examples of wrapping standalone and OpenStudio specific code:

 ```
+#!c++

 #ifdef ISOMODEL_STANDALONE
 // Standalone specific code.
 #endif
 ```

 ```
+#!c++

 #ifdef ISOMODEL_STANDALONE
 // Standalone specific code.
 #else